How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Be as Flexible as Possible

 If you use travel rewards or airline points (which offer an incredible opportunity to save money), flexibility with dates helps you leverage travel rewards more effectively.
 A day or a week here or there may allow you to capitalize on promotions, discounts and bonus offers, maximizing the value of your rewards and reducing out-of-pocket expenses.
-Be flexible with your departure and arrival airports to save you money too.
-For example, on a recent trip, I found it significantly less to fly from a small airport than the large city airport in my region.
-It takes some vigilance with online booking systems - but if you have the stomach for it, there are deals to be had.
+Flexibility extends to airports too — on a recent trip, I saved significantly by flying from a smaller regional airport rather than the main city hub.
+It takes some vigilance, but the deals are there.

 Book Some Things in Advance

-Booking ahead is another smart strategy for many transportation options including flights using points (start looking a year out), trains in Europe, and anything that goes on sale.
+Booking ahead is another smart strategy for many transportation options, including flights using points, trains in Europe, and anything that goes on sale.
 While I don’t want to encourage overplanning a trip, if you identify the key transportation routes and create a structure for your itinerary, you can secure train, bus, or ferry tickets early, often with an advanced booking discount, and gain peace of mind knowing your travel arrangements are in place.

 The Slower the Better

 My personal opinion is that travel experiences are enhanced when you slow down!
 This includes taking trains instead of flying, using buses instead of taxis, and walking whenever possible.
-Public transportation systems in European cities are typically excellent and city passes or transportation cards can offer further discounted fares on buses, trams, metros and trains.
+Public transportation systems in European cities are typically excellent, and city passes, or transportation cards, can offer further discounted fares on buses, trams, metros and trains.
 While these choices often create a few more travel wrinkles and take more time, they enrich your experience of a place.
-I’d argue that anyone who doesn't take public transportation in a new city is missing out!
+Anyone who skips public transportation in a new city is genuinely missing part of the experience.

 Read: Finding a New Rhythm In Slow Travel - Spanish Style